-- 1. To make the students - 2.
-To Understand the Concept of entrepreneurship, types of entrepreneurs, entities of business, creating ideas, mobilizing funds and support from government. - 3.
-To communicate orally and in written form the Concept of entrepreneurship, types of entrepreneurs, entities of business, creating ideas, mobilizing funds and support from government. - 4.
-To apply the understanding of entrepreneurship, types of entrepreneurs, entities of business, creating ideas, mobilizing funds and support from government in lifelong practice. - 5.
-To initiate the required skills for entrepreneurial development. - 6.
+- 1. To Understand the Concept of entrepreneurship, types of entrepreneurs, entities of business, creating ideas, mobilizing funds and support from government. - 2.
+To communicate orally and in written form the Concept of entrepreneurship, types of entrepreneurs, entities of business, creating ideas, mobilizing funds and support from government. - 3.
+To apply the understanding of entrepreneurship, types of entrepreneurs, entities of business, creating ideas, mobilizing funds and support from government in lifelong practice. - 4.
+To initiate the required skills for entrepreneurial development. - 5.
 To help students understand the process of establishing and developing an enterprise

 - 1. Understand the Concept of entrepreneurship, entities of business, creating ideas, mobilizing funds and support from government. - 2.
 Communicate orally and in written form the Concept of entrepreneurship, types of entrepreneurs, entities of business, creating ideas, mobilizing funds and support from government. - 3.
-Apply the understanding of entrepreneurship, types of entrepreneurs, entities of business, creating ideas, mobilizing funds and support from government in lifelong practice. - 4. course include Entrepreneur and Entrepreneurship, Market and Technical Analysis, Diversification, Sub-contracting, Incentives and Subsidies
+Apply the understanding of entrepreneurship, types of entrepreneurs, entities of business, creating ideas, mobilizing funds and support from government in lifelong practice. - 4. course include Entrepreneur and Entrepreneurship, Market and Technical Analysis, Diversification, Sub-contracting, Incentives and Subsidies - 5.
+Initiate the required skills for entrepreneurial development. - 6.
+Help students understand the process of establishing and developing an enterprise